CMSgov/dpc-app/README.md

 ## Building the Additional Services
 ###### [`^`](#table-of-contents)

-Documentation on building the DPC Portal is covered in the specific [README](dpc-portal/README.md).
+- Documentation on building the DPC Portal is covered in the specific [README](dpc-portal/README.md).
+- Documentation on building the DPC Website is covered in the specific [README](dpc-web/README.md).

 ### Postman collection